EddieZhu22/Queue-based-temperature-model/README.md

 **QTM STEP 2** - turn these sub-mesoscale system dynamics into something meaningful (mesoscale indicators)

-A table describing the equations & symbols used in this model are shown in these tables:
+A table describing the equations & symbols used in this model are shown below:
 ![Table](https://github.com/EddieZhu22/Queue-based-temperature-model/blob/master/Images/Picture1.png)

 ## Getting Started